-Whereas classical bio-economic approaches to decision making assume that agents have complete information about the dynamics of the environment, evolutionary approaches typically assume the opposite: individuals update their strategy based solely on present conditions.
-Here, we analyze a middle ground and ask whether agents who act slightly more like those studied in a bio-economic approaches can emerge in a strictly myopic population.
+Whereas classical bioeconomic approaches to decision-making assume that agents have complete information about the dynamics of the environment~\citep{clark}, evolutionary approaches often assume the opposite: individuals update their strategy based solely on present conditions~\citep{safarzynska2010}.
+Here, we analyze a middle ground and ask whether agents who act slightly more like those studied in bioeconomic approaches can emerge in a strictly myopic population.
 That this invasion can be successful means that evolution by natural selection, or myopic imitation, can promote the emergence of more sophisticated cognition.
-A surprising and important caveat is that forecasters cannot replace myopic individuals, instead, both types coexist.
+A surprising and important caveat is that forecasters cannot replace myopic individuals; instead, both types coexist.

 The invasion of forecasters in an eco-evolutionary game acts as a rising tide that lifts all boats, increasing everyone's fitness.
-In our analysis, forecasting operates like a public good -- providing benefits to forecasters and myopic types alike -- and, thus, the invasion of forecasters can be thought of as a meta social dilemma, where both strategies ($L$ or $H$) and decision-making types (myopic or forecasting) exhibit features of a social dilemma.
-When a myopic population experiences cyclic dynamics, the long run average payoffs are even lower than what would occur under the tragedy of the commons.
-This phenomenon has been referred to as a oscillating tragedy of the commons~\citep{weitz}, but given the damaging consequences for individuals' fitness, the `catastrophe of the commons' may be more apt.
+In our model, forecasting behaves like a public good -- providing benefits to forecasters and myopic types alike -- and, thus, the invasion of forecasters can be thought of as a meta social dilemma, where both strategies ($L$ or $H$) and decision-making types (myopic or forecasting) exhibit features of a social dilemma.
+When a myopic population experiences cyclic dynamics, the long-run average payoffs are even lower than what would occur under the tragedy of the commons.
+This phenomenon has been referred to as an oscillating tragedy of the commons~\citep{weitz}, but given the damaging consequences for individuals' fitness, the `catastrophe of the commons' may be more apt.
 The invasion of forecasters resolves this catastrophe by ushering in greater environmental stability and increased fitness for forecasting and myopic types alike.